 To aid salespersons in achieving their goals, Kylas Growth Engine features in-app sales motivation that encourages the proper usage of the CRM platform.

-Along with business expertise for sales planning and strategizing, a sales CRM software and in-app sales motivation will empower the salesperson to take a step closer towards self-awareness and intrinsic motivation.
+Along with business expertise for sales planning and strategizing, sales CRM software and in-app sales motivation will empower the salesperson to take a step closer to self-awareness and intrinsic motivation.

 How Does In-app Sales Motivation Work?

-It helps with various aspects in the daily life of a salesperson-
+It helps with various aspects of the daily life of a salesperson-

 - Prompts salespersons to feed in data at critical stages (if missed)